Tuesday, April 13, 2010

 -Traveled around and down Lake Taupo, the largest lake in New Zealand.

 -Whakapapa village road, leads to Mordor Mount.
 We kept driving and driving, it was no dark, and we were totally in the middle of nowhere.
 There were kiwi signs though!
-So we kept looking for them.
-Still headed down this dark long straight road, nothing, no lights in sight, and then BAM!
-We see this huge chalet all lit up.
-It was so weird and jarring.

 -Stayed in Palmerston North at a glorious Bella Vista.